-If during adding a new project, you check the bottom box: Custom semantic zooming contains multiple overlays, in the left panel in Overlays tab, you will see additional overlays, named Pathways and compartments-No. Each overlay is a single view of zoom level generated by semantic zoom.
+If during adding a new project, you check the bottom box: Split semantic zoom into separate layers, in the left panel in Overlays tab, you will see additional overlays, named Pathways and compartments-No. Each overlay is a single view of zoom level generated by semantic zoom.
 See image below:

 This option is used mostly for debugging of the procedural generation of the semantic zoom, and should not be used by default.